 20 Online Websites Where You Can Market Your Small Business for FREE

-Intro: Facebook is well known social media and many businesses have used Facebook Pages to market tier businesses.
+Intro: Online Websites like Facebook is well known social media and many businesses have used Facebook Pages to market tier businesses.
 This is one of the many reasons for Facebook’s skyrocketing success

 Pros: Everyone seems to be on Facebook.
-Facebook is easy for the average person to post text and photos.
+Facebook is an Online Websites which is easy for the average person to post text and photos.

 Summary: Facebook Pages may be good for some small businesses and may not be good for others.
 Carefully review your entire marketing plan before you embark on Facebook Page.
 Because once you do, you will have to maintain it forever.
 Otherwise you will distract your customers from you other more important marketing efforts.